Known As The Kingdom Of Happiness, Why Is Bhutan Ranked 95th In The World Happiness Report 2019?

 Launch of the 2019 World Happiness Report on the International Day of Happiness

-In 2011, the UN General Assembly adopted a resolution which recognised happiness as a fundamental human goal.
+In 2011, the UN General Assembly adopted a resolution that recognised happiness as a fundamental human goal.
 It called for a more inclusive, equitable and balanced approach to economic growth that promotes happiness and well-being.

-In 2012, the first ever UN conference on Happiness took place and the UN General Assembly adopted a resolution which decreed that the International Day of Happiness would be observed every year on 20 March.
+In 2012, the first-ever UN conference on Happiness took place and the UN General Assembly adopted a resolution which decreed that the International Day of Happiness would be observed every year on 20 March.
 It was celebrated for the first time in 2013.

 The World Happiness Report 2019 was released by the Sustainable Development Solutions Network for the United Nations on 20 March.
 As one of the Bhutanese attending the high-powered event in the grand dining room of the UN Headquarters, one could not help but wonder why Bhutan was ranked 95th.